tessercat/daoistic-book/blog/acceptance/notes.md

 in this poem
 have double meanings
+and definitions specific to Daoism, so I see it as yet another description of the indescribable, and in this case, of what that looks like when Dao is expressed in human form.

-and definitions specific to Daoism, so I've tried to use simple English words that don't stray too far from a literal meaning, but that might evoke some of the obscure significance of the original terms.
+I've tried to use simple English words that don't stray too far from a literal meaning, though I've failed with 不可識.
+The best word in English
+is probably *inscrutable*
+as the ineffable nature of Dao and therefore of the good human being who listens well, keeps our secrets and keeps harsh opinion to themselves.

 There's a lot of variation
 in 若 expressions